gerryd/cookbook/content/recipe/desserts/tiramisu.md

 For the bottom, bake two round layers of savoiardi.
 See the savoiardi recipe for instructions, and follow the instructions for cake layers.

-If you are in a hurry, you can use store bought ladyfingers.
+If you are in a hurry, you can use store-bought ladyfingers.
 The result will be quite different, though.